-According to the Kaiser Family Foundation, approximately 14.4 million people purchased their own health insurance through the individual insurance market as of the first quarter of 2018.
+According to the Kaiser Family Foundation, approximately 14.5 million people purchased their own health insurance through the individual insurance market through the second quarter of 2022.
 These individuals may be self-employed, work as independent contractors or own small businesses; others may work part-time or seasonally.
 Whatever the reason, they lack access to a comprehensive, employer-based benefits package.

 If you fall into this category, you may want to purchase insurance to help pay for healthcare on your own.
 Consider:

 - Non-ACA health insurance like a short term medical policy

 ACA coverage options for those with no employer benefits

 Job-based major medical health insurance plans are considered minimum essential coverage but what if you’re a freelancer, contract worker or self-employed individual without access to an employer’s health insurance plan?

 The ACA also considers the following to be minimum essential coverage:

 - Individual major medical insurance purchased from the Health Insurance Marketplace (i.e., HealthCare.gov or a state-based exchange)

 - Health insurance purchased in the private market (e.g., directly from an insurance company)

 - Medicare Part A coverage